 Tips for Parents

 Observe the moon together over several weeks; note whether you are looking at it at the same time every day or at different times.
-(You and your child could do this exercise once a year for several years -- perhaps at a different season each year -- and learn something new each time.)
-Note the moon's location and draw its various shapes; be aware of the stars around it.
+Note its location and draw its various shapes; be aware of the stars around it.
 Examine the moon chart in the weather section of your daily newspaper or on a calendar.
-There is almost no end to the astronomical observations you and your child can make.
-If, like many parents, you are not especially familiar with the sky, this exercise will be a good learning experience for you as well as for your child.

 Copyright 1994 by Chelsea House Publishers, a division of Main Line Book Co.
 All rights reserved.